Tolga Kashif: The Music Sculptors

-Musical Collaborations
+Musical collaborations

+Kashif's first major work was for Mediaset, which he composed the new idents for Rete 4 launched on 20 September 1999, created by British design agency E&P Associates.

 Kashif co-wrote the original score for the feature film, The Criminal (2000), with Mark Sayer-Wade, his partner at The Music Sculptors.
 He conducted the world premiere of his composition, The Garden of the Prophet (2000) with the English Chamber Orchestra at the Barbican Arts Centre.
-In 2004 he both produced and arranged Choreography for Sony Classical Records and Maksim Mrvica's Variations Part I&II for EMI.
+In 2004 he both produced and arranged Vanessa-Mae's Choreography for Sony Classical Records and Maksim Mrvica's Variations Part I&II for EMI.
 In the same year, he conducted the ECO in Roland Chadwick's The Revealing.
 Kashif worked with the London Metropolitan Orchestra when recording 3 tracks for Amy Nuttall in her crossover album for EMI Classics: Best Days (2005).
 He used 33 strings, flutes, oboes, horns, trumpets and trombones for the songs, and they were recorded by engineer Geoff Foster at AIR Lyndhurst Hall.

-Kashif has worked closely with Lesley Garrett.
-In an interview, she claimed they go back a long way and that he has a real understanding of her sound.
-For her cassette, The Singer (2002), he was the conductor.
-He then orchestrated all of the songs in her album, When I Fall in Love (2007).
-This ballad collection reached no 11 in the UK Album Chart.

-Kashif was also invited by the famous Korean Rock Icon, Seo Taiji, to collaborate and combine Seo Taiji's past music and extraordinary hits, with Kashif's noteworthy orchestral composition and respected talent.
-The two presented their works at "The Great Seo Taiji Symphony" Concert held in Seoul, South Korea at the Seoul World Cup Stadium on 27 September 2008.
-Many Korean critics expected this collaboration to be "one of the most interesting projects done in Korea, yet".
-In fact, the concert was so successful that it was repeated in December 2008.

 National Foundation for Youth Music

 In March 2002, Kashif received a commission from the NFYM to write a song for youth: Drop In the Ocean, with additional lyrics by Richard Stilgoe.
 The composer went on record explaining his inspiration behind the music.

 "The well known phrase 'a drop in the ocean' to me represents a universal choice for humanity; either to view ourselves as separate and insignificant or each of us as a unique part of the whole, the 'ocean' of consciousness.
 I think it is important for children to understand that however small we may feel at times, we all have a crucial part to play both now and in the future.
 May we never lose the child in us."

 The song was recorded by the New London Children's Choir at Abbey Road Studios.
-It was premiered at the Royal Festival Hall, and was so successful that it received a further performance at the Commonwealth Day Observance at Westminster Abbey in the presence of Her Majesty Elizabeth II of the United Kingdom.
-Its subsequent CD and Education Pack was mailed to every school in the country.
+It was premiered at the Royal Festival Hall, and received a further performance at the Commonwealth Day Observance at Westminster Abbey.